bktiel/rpchat/assumptions.md

 The default socket timeout is 10 seconds.
 Because poll() runs every other second, 10 seconds allows 10 attempts at resending before closing the connection.
 This number is ultimately arbitrary and picked for a balance between convenience and utility.

+### Maximum Message Length

+4111

+### Restricted to Printable ASCII (sans spaces)

+Because other characters can mess with strcmp and printing

 ### Filename Length